dszhusb/dszhudes/src/routes/projects/favorite_foods.md

     const bottom = p + "ffbtmBottom"
 </script>

-# Favorite Foods by the Months is a recipe resource and data exploration website.
+# Favorite Foods by the Months – a recipe resource and data exploration website.
 Drawing from Google Trends and NYT APIs, it displays the 'trendiest' foods in each month.

 <HeroImage link={hero} description="Favorite Foods by the Months Landing Page" url="https://dszhusb.github.io/CDT-Sandbox/" />